Quansight/Quansight-website/README.md

 ### Storyblok

-Each website has its own "space" in Storyblok and configuration.
+Each website has its own "space" and configuration in Storyblok.

-So each website has a unique pair of API keys: preview and public.
+Each website has a unique pair of API keys: preview and public.
 The preview API key allows API access to both published and draft content.
 The public key only allows access to published content.
 The Vercel production environment is configured with the value of the public API key so that it cannot accidentally